call-cc/multi-hued-moria/README.md

 _The Dungeons of Moria_ is a single player dungeon simulation originally written by Robert Alan Koeneke, with its first public release in 1983.
-The game was originally developed using VMS Pascal before being ported to the C language by James E. Wilson in 1988, and released a _Umoria_.
+The game was originally developed using VMS Pascal before being ported to the C language by James E. Wilson in 1988, and released as _Umoria_.

 Moria/Umoria has had many variants over the years, with [_Angband_](http://rephial.org/) being the most well known.
 Umoria was also an inspiration for one the most